isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 **More Filters**

-For users already familiar with the BigQuery tables (including dataset ID, table ID, table description, or a particular field name), the "Show More Filters" button can be used to display filters to search by dataset ID, table ID, table description or a field name of interest.
+The "Show More Filters" button can be used to display Dataset ID, Table ID, Table Description, Labels and Field Name filters.
+The user can type all or a portion of the name into the field to perform the query.
+For instance, for all datasets which have "alpha" in the name, type "alpha" into the field.

+These fields are most useful for users already familiar with the BigQuery tables.

 **Labels**

 Each table was tagged with labels relating to the source, data type, reference genome build, status, and access.
-Users can search on any of these tags on the label filter field.
-Users can find the labels search filter under the "Show More Filters" option.
+Users can search on any of these tags on the Labels filter field.
+Users can find the Labels search filter under the "Show More Filters" option.

+The labels for a table can be viewed when the blue + to the right of the table row is clicked.
+See the screen shot below.